reneezhu/CS460Project/README.md

 # CS460Project
-Introduction<br />
+<b>Introduction</b><br />
-Our project is a simple Adblocker in which We implemented a listener that intercepts all requests before they are sent.
-These requests are then processed and the corresponding url, tab id, and domain are extracted and then tested against a list of filters. <br />
-The filters are loaded from EasyList and have the appropriate settings and a corresponding regular expression to check against.<br />
-Also, it can block the malware websites by matching the url with the malware domain list.<br />
-Besides, we also implemented an UI let the user to make some basic options.<br />
+Our project is a simple Adblocker in which we implemented a web request listener that intercepts ALL web requests before they are sent out.
+These requests are then processed and the corresponding url, tab id, and domain are extracted to be tested against a set of appropriate filters.The filters used are loaded from EasyList and each have the appropriate settings and a corresponding regular expression to check if a web request should be blocked or not.
+Additionally, it can block the malware websites by matching the url with the malware domain list.
+There is also a basic UI to let the user to make some options.<br />

+<b>Basic Options</b><br>
+<b>    Prefetch</b> - Chrome tries to prefetch websites based on context within the omnibox.
+However, this can potentially lead to malicious content or ads being loaded.
+As such, this is disabled by default, but it can enabled or disabled. <br>
+<b>    Block Malware Sites</b> - There is also an option to enable/disable blocking of malware ridden domains.<br>
+<b>    Block Ads</b> - This is basically turn on/off the ad block functionality.
 <br /><br /><br />
-How to use it:<br />
+<b>How to use it:</b><br />
 1. Download the files<br />
 2. Goto the extention in chrome and enable developer mode<br />
 3. Load unpacked extension<br />